Jennifer Lopez & Alex Rodriguez Post #RelationshipGoals Wedding Pics On Instagram: Will They Get Married Soon?

 Jennifer Lopez and Alex Rodriguez shared pictures of a wedding they attended on Instagram, looking more in love than ever, which begs the question: Will they be the next to tie the knot?

-As one of today’s hottest celebrity couples, J-Lo and A-Rod are probably no stranger to fans seeking answers on whether or not they plan to get married in the future.
+As one of today’s hottest celebrity couples, J-Lo and A-Rod are probably no strangers to fans seeking answers on whether or not they plan to get married in the future.

 While the two haven’t made any announcements yet, fans are treated to the next best thing: #RelationshipGoals photos on Instagram of the first time they attended a wedding as a couple.

 According to E!
-News, the 48-year-old diva and the baseball superstar attended a wedding on Sunday, August 6, at the Cipriani Wall Street in New York City.
-Unfortunately for those who are eager to see them tie the knot, they are graced the event only as guests and not as bride and groom.
+News, the 48-year-old diva and the baseball superstar attended a wedding on Sunday, August 6, at Cipriani Wall Street in New York City.
+Unfortunately for those who are eager to see them tie the knot, they graced the event only as guests and not as bride and groom.

-Despite this, it looks as though Jennifer Lopez and Alex Rodriguez stole the show with the singer stunning onlookers with her jaw-dropping low-cut, cut-out teal gown while accompanied by his dashing debonair beau who looked dapper in his black tuxedo.
+Despite this, it looks as though Jennifer Lopez and Alex Rodriguez stole the show with the singer stunning onlookers with her jaw-dropping low-cut, cut-out teal gown while accompanied by her dashing debonair beau who looked dapper in his black tuxedo.

-While there was no shortage of paparazzi around who are ready to capture their every move, J.Lo and A-Rod took it upon themselves to showcase their “Instagramable” evening together and shared it to their followers on their social media accounts.
+While there was no shortage of paparazzi around who were ready to capture their every move, J-Lo and A-Rod took it upon themselves to showcase their “Instagramable” evening together and shared it with their followers on their social media accounts.

 Based on E!
-News’ sources, the wedding where the A-list couple were spotted was actually the nuptials of Marc Lasry’s daughter.
+News’ sources, the wedding where the A-list couple was spotted was actually the nuptials of Marc Lasry’s daughter.
 For those who don’t know, Lasry is the co-founder of Avenue Capital Group who also co-owns the NBA’s Milwaukee Bucks.

-Despite the high-profile people who are actually getting married at the venue, people can’t help but wonder if Jennifer Lopez and Alex Rodriguez’s attendance would eventually lead to their own nuptials in the near future.
+Despite the high-profile people who were actually getting married at the venue, people couldn’t help but wonder if Jennifer Lopez and Alex Rodriguez’s attendance would eventually lead to their own nuptials in the near future.

-Early in April, the celebrity couple already talked about having “planning a future together,” based on a report from the Daily Mail.
+Early in April, the celebrity couple already talked about “planning a future together,” based on a report from the Daily Mail.

-“They have been talking about the future and marriage has come up,” a source reportedly told the Us Weekly as cited by the outlet.
+“They have been talking about the future and marriage has come up,” a source reportedly told Us Weekly as cited by the outlet.

-While the link to the report cited in the article seem to have been removed, another report from Us suggested that A-Rod is smitten with J-Lo.
+While the link to the report cited in the article seems to have been removed, another report from Us suggested that A-Rod is smitten with J-Lo.

 “It’s obvious.
 We’ve been having a great time,” he told the outlet in March.